-Exercises are NOT graded.
+Exercises will NOT be graded.

 Feedback and corrections will be provided for COMPLETED exercises.

 Completed exercises should be COPIED INTO AN EMAIL including the names of all persons who contributed to the solution.
 Feedback will be returned by email.
 Please allow at least 2 weeks for feedback.